awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-s3.md

 # Getting started with an Amazon S3 data source \(console\)<a name="getting-started-s3"></a>

 You can use the Amazon Kendra console to get started using an Amazon S3 bucket as a data store\.
 When you use the console you specify all of the connection information you need to index the contents of the bucket\.
-For more information, see [Using an Amazon S3 data source](data-source-s3.md)\.
+For more information, see [Using an S3 data source](data-source-s3.md)\.

 Use the following procedure to create a basic S3 bucket data source using the default configuration\.
-The procedure assumes that you created an index following the steps in step 1 of [Getting started with an S3 bucket \(console\)](gs-console.md)\.
+The procedure assumes that you created an index following the steps in step 1 of [Getting started with the Amazon Kendra console](gs-console.md)\.

 **To create an S3 bucket data source using the Amazon Kendra console**